ron-che-debugger/MiniJava-Compiler/README.md

 }
 ```

-Run the compiler and save the outputs using the command:
+Run the MiniJava compiler and save the outputs using the command:
 ```bash
 ./codegen < ./test/src1 > ast_symbol_table_1.txt
 ```

-The symbol table and AST genrated from this program will be saved in `ast_symbol_table_1.txt`:
+The symbol table and AST genrated from this program will be saved in `ast_symbol_table_1.txt`.
+This file includes two parts.
+The first section is the symbol table, which lists all identifiers discovered during compilation along with important attributes such as scope level, kind (e.g., class, variable, procedure), and type information.
+For instance, you can see how system-level definitions like `system` and `println` are flagged as predefined, while user-defined identifiers such as `c1`, `x`, and `main` are properly recorded with their corresponding scope levels.
+Following the symbol table, the file displays the AST printout, which represents the hierarchical structure of the MiniJava source code.
+This tree view details how each component (like class definitions, method calls, control structures, etc.) is organized and linked, serving as a valuable reference for debugging and understanding the compiler's internal representation.
 ```
 ********************************Symbol Table************************************